machanism-org/machai/ghostwriter/src/site/markdown/act.md

 basedOn = "task"
 ```

-Ghostwriter loads the parent act first, then loads the child act and merges the properties.
+Ghostwriter loads the parent act first (recursively, if needed), then loads the child act and merges the values.

-Key points:

-- Inheritance is **recursive** (a parent can itself have `basedOn`).
+Important details:

+- Inheritance can be chained: an act can be based on an act that is itself based on another act.
-- After loading the parent, Ghostwriter removes `basedOn` from the merged result.
+- After loading the parent, Ghostwriter removes the `basedOn` property from the merged result.

-### 2) Custom acts override built-in acts (same act name)
+### 2) Custom acts override built-in acts (same name)

-Ghostwriter can load an act definition from both:
+Ghostwriter can load the same act name from:

-- built-in resources (`src/main/resources/acts` → classpath `/acts/...`)
+- built-in resources (`src/main/resources/acts` -> classpath `/acts/...`)
 - a custom acts location (`--acts <path>`)

-If both exist for the same act name, Ghostwriter loads both so your **custom act overlays and overrides** the built-in act.
+If both exist for the same act name, Ghostwriter loads both.
+The custom act is applied in addition to the built-in act, so custom values can override or extend the built-in definition.
 This is the recommended way to customize behavior without editing the shipped act files.

-### 3) Template-style inheritance for strings using `%s` (act-to-act merge)
+### 3) Extending strings during act merge using `%s`

-When merging act properties, Ghostwriter uses a special rule for **string values** (`ActProcessor.setActData(...)`):
+When Ghostwriter merges act data, it uses a special rule for string values (`ActProcessor.setActData(...)`):

-- If a key already exists as a string (inherited from a parent act, or from the built-in act)
+- If a key already exists as a string (from a parent act or from the built-in act)
-- and the child also provides a string for the same key
+- and the child provides a string value for the same key
-- the child string is inserted into the parent string by replacing the parent’s first `%s`
+- the child’s value is inserted into the existing value by replacing the first `%s` in the existing value

-This allows “extend” behavior instead of “replace” behavior.
+This provides “extend” behavior instead of always replacing the parent value.

 Example: